subscribe to ourNewsletter

-U-shaped kitchen layouts (occasionally known as C-shaped) are popular for homeowners looking to maximize space without sacrificing functionality.
+U-shaped kitchen design ideas (occasionally known as C-shaped) are popular for homeowners looking to maximize space without sacrificing functionality.
 Along with plenty of cabinet storage, they offer flexibility in decor and can be integrated into any space, large or small.
 The term “U-shaped” refers to three connecting walls of cabinets, with an open space in the middle for entry.
-This layout is handy for cooking connoisseurs because it is easy to create an efficient kitchen work triangle (the distance between the fridge, stove and sink).
+This layout is handy for cooking connoisseurs because it is easy to create an efficient kitchen work triangle (the distance between the fridge, stove, and sink).

-In U-shaped kitchen layouts, the smaller kitchen work triangle means less bumping into the cook when guests enter the kitchen.
-It also facilitates a smoother workflow for the cook, reducing time to prepare meals.
+In U-shaped kitchen layouts ideas, the smaller kitchen work triangle means less bumping into the cook when guests enter the kitchen.
+It also facilitates a smoother workflow for the cook, reducing the time to prepare meals.
 Plus, the U-shape creates three handy kitchen stations that are set apart from one another.
 Because there are three separate areas of counter space, two or three people can work at the same time without a problem.

-Opt For White & Bright
+1. Opt For White & Bright

 Why go for an all-white kitchen?
 The main benefit is plenty of reflected light, creating the illusion of a larger space.
 Plus, a white kitchen never fails to feel chic and modern.
 You won’t need to worry about future kitchen updates, as the color white is timeless and well-loved by all home buyers when it comes time for resale.
-This white U-shaped kitchen features a large white marble peninsula with waterfall effect for added drama.
+This white U-shaped kitchen features a large white marble peninsula with a waterfall effect for added drama.
 We love the contrast of the dark wood floors against the surrounding light and bright finishes.

 Get your FREE 3D kitchen design today!Start Now